 Implementation Guidance: ICANN org may determine that in the event of a joint venture, re-evaluation is needed to ensure that the new entity still meets the requirements of the program.
 The applicant may be responsible for additional, material costs incurred by ICANN due to re-evaluation and the application could be subject to delays.

 Implementation Guidance: Some examples to consider in allowing for a new string to be selected include prepending/appending a new element to the original string or selecting a string that is closely related to the class/sector of the original string.
-ICANN org must perform a re-evaluation of the new applied-for string in all string related evaluation elements (e.g., DNS Stability, String Contention, etc.).
-The applicant may be responsible for additional, material costs incurred by ICANN due to re-evaluation and the application could be subject to delay.
+ICANN org must perform a re-evaluation of the new applied-for string in all string related evaluation elements (e.g., DNS Stability, String Contention, etc.) and the application for the new string would be subject to string related objections (e.g., String Confusion Objections, Legal Rights Objections, etc.).
+Another Working Group member noted that in allowing for a string change, the new string would need to be (a) subject to name collision risk assessment, (b) put out for public comment and (c) open to established Objection procedures.The applicant may be responsible for additional, material costs incurred by ICANN due to re-evaluation and the application could be subject to delay.

 What specific questions are the PDP WG seeking feedback on?